-It wouldn’t be very hard to put together a list of patriotic songs when it comes to country music.
-The genre and the military both go hand-in-hand, as well as its artists.
-While there are country music artists who continue to actively show their support for U.S. military troops through their work, the connection to the military runs much deeper for a handful of other country stars.
+While there are country music artists who continue to actively show their support for the U.S. troops through their work, the connection to the military runs much deeper for a handful of other country stars.

 Craig Morgan has worn many hats in his lifetime, and some of them were donned in the military.
 The veteran spent nearly two decades collectively serving in both active duty and in the reserves, and working his way up in the ranks where he eventually became staff sergeant.